Up to main

 GLOVEBOX: PN 101965 Vacuum Atmospheres Co.
 "Omni-Lab" 2004

-Accessing the internal pcb relays:
+On FX1S model only, accessing the internal pcb relays:

 • Remove 120VAC, unscrew all PLC wires (take pictures, write down wire lables!)